marilius12/taxes/pages/common-mistakes.md

 > If I live 4 months in 3 different countries, I don't have to pay taxes anywhere.

 In theory, it's possible to not be a tax resident of any country.
-In practice, it might be difficult to bank without a tax residency somewhere.
-In addition, to become a tax non-resident, you need to sever ties with your home country - this typically involves establishing ties elsewhere.
-In some places (ex: Canada), you must establish tax residency in another country, otherwise you remain a tax resident of your home country even if you no longer live there.
+In practice, you are most certainly a tax resident somewhere depending on the laws of the countries you visit and the country you are domiciled in.
+Typically, your tax residency is in the country you spend the most time in and/or have the most ties with (family, property, bank accounts, etc.).
+Otherwise, you might default to being a tax resident of your country of citizenship.

 > Once I am no longer a tax resident of my home country, I don't have to pay taxes there.